 However, human hair also has some shortcomings of its own.
 For instance, it requires a lot of maintenance.
 Just like with natural hair, you need to put in a lot of effort to care for it.

-Most women seem to prefer daily styling as it gives them more control over their appearance and also a sense of normalcy, which is derived from a daily hair styling routine.
+Most women seem to prefer daily styling of their wigs as it gives them more control over their appearance and also a sense of normalcy, which is derived from a daily hair styling routine.